From protocol logic to defensible, review-ready decision models — locked and verified at every stage.

 (Stage 3 outputs)

-- Python Code Package / Repo (versioned): structured, documented, and reusable
+- Python Code Package / Repo (versioned): Structured, documented, reusable

-- Runbook + Config Templates: install/run instructions and scenario configs
+- Runbook + Config Templates: Install/run instructions + scenario configs

-- Sample Run Outputs: a validated example run on your data format + output schema
+- Sample Run Outputs: Validated example run on your data format + output schema

 Result

-You receive a long-term digital decision asset: code you own and can run, audit, and defend when reviewers, sponsors, or auditors ask how the decision was made.
+You receive a long-term digital decision asset — not just code, but a traceable decision engine you can rerun and defend when reviewers, sponsors, partners, or auditors ask how the decision was made.

 “We run it for you—securely—and deliver decision-ready outputs.”

-If you prefer to focus on interpretation, we execute the model on your real data and deliver final reports.
+If you prefer to focus on interpretation and decision-making, we execute the model on your sensitive data under NDA and deliver decision-ready outputs.

 Deliverables